devriesb/ctk/README.md

     - Ask which host you want to install CM on
     - Asks if you want to do MySQL replication
       - if yes Asks which server to install it on
+- Look into running commands asynchronously, to speed up the process
+  - Each server setup should be able to execute independently